Jia22k/LabOS/index.md

 nav_order: 1
 ---

-## CWRU CSDS-338, Operating Systems Fall 2024
+## CWRU CSDS-338, Operating Systems
 <br>

 Hi!
 I have put together some notes in this repository to help you out and will use these during Labs.
 I will update this as the semester goes on to ensure we go over concepts taught in class the previous week.
 These notes mostly review what we go over in class and will give you a solid foundation in Linux and C for your assignments. **It is not a sole compilation of everything taught in class—i.e., do not use this solely to learn; it is meant to refer to, not a comprehensive book or so.** If there's something specific you want to dive into during labs, just swing by in office hours.
 If enough people are interested, I am happy to cover it in lab sessions too.